 What’s more, these tips are unlikely to decrease concentration or cause other harm, so giving them a try shouldn’t have any negative effects.

-Just make sure to talk to your doctor if you’re really having a hard time.
-Something else could be going on, and it’s important to rule out brain injuries or other serious issues.
+Just make sure to talk to your doctor if focusing is very hard.
+There may be an underlying reason, and it’s important to rule out brain injuries or other serious issues.